Exposition (narrative)

-Narrative exposition is the insertion of background information within a story or narrative.
+Narrative exposition, now often simply exposition, is the insertion of background information within a story or narrative.
 This information can be about the setting, characters' backstories, prior plot events, historical context, etc. In literature, exposition appears in the form of expository writing embedded within the narrative.
-Exposition is one of four rhetorical modes (also known as modes of discourse), along with description, persuasion, and narration, as elucidated by Alexander Bain and John Genung.

-In essays

-An expository paragraph presents facts, gives directions, defines terms, and so on.
-It should clearly inform readers about a specific subject.

-An expository essay is one whose chief aim is to present information or to explain something.
-To expound is to set forth in detail, so a reader will learn some facts about a given subject.
-However, no essay is merely a set of facts.
-Behind all the details lies an attitude, a point of view.
-In exposition, as in other rhetorical modes, details must be selected and ordered according to the writer's sense of their importance and interest.
-Although the expository writer isn't primarily taking a stand on an issue, they can't—and shouldn't try to—keep their opinions completely hidden.

-In fiction
+Infodumping

-An information dump (or infodump) is a large drop of information by the author to provide background they deem necessary to continue the plot.
+An information dump (more commonly now, infodump) is a large drop of information by the author to provide background they deem necessary to continue the plot.
 This is ill-advised in narrative and is even worse when used in dialogue.
 There are cases where an information dump can work, but in many instances it slows down the plot or breaks immersion for the readers.
 Exposition works best when the author provides only the bare minimum of surface information and allows the readers to discover as they go.